 Variation in population structure and dynamics ultimately can influence community interactions.
 In predicting facets of biodiversity, whether species richness, genetic, or functional diversity, it is necessary to understand species-environment relationships and how they might change under land use or climate change in the future.

-Broadly speaking, my research interests revolve around understanding behavioral variation, and how this variation scales from individual differences through population dynamics, and community interactions.
-What genetic, physiological, or environmental mechanisms underlie animals' behavior?
+Broadly speaking, my research interests revolve around understanding behavioral variation, and how this variation scales from individual differences through population dynamics, and community interactions especially in Spatial contexts.
+My *big* questions are about how species' spatial and environmental distributions arise.
+What genetic, physiological, or environmental mechanisms underlie animals' spatial behavior?
 Why do individuals, populations, and species differ in their behavior?
-What are the consequences of individual variation in behavior for populations and communities?
+What are the consequences of individual variation in spatial behavior for populations and communities?

 I draw theory and methods from behavioral ecology, spatial science, data science, and applied statistics for a multidisciplinary and multiscale approach to the study of ecology.
 I work with a variety of study systems using empirical (both field and lab), and theoretical (with computer simulations) approaches to tackle these questions.